 While working on your bedroom spring cleaning chores, consider taking a few moments to clean any washable, textile-type items if you have any that need some tidying up.

 This is also an excellent time to deal with any clutter that you don’t use, need, or that might belong someplace else.
-Such items can include shoes, coats, toys, and even dismembered pet toys.

 We also like to include wiping down other types of wipeable surfaces, such as faux plants or baskets that can be cleaned by hand or according to the manufacturer’s care instructions.

-Use a lightly damp cloth to wet dust any knickknacks in the room (when safe to do so).
+se a lightly damp cloth to wet dust any knickknacks in the room (when safe to do so).
 How long it will take can depend on how many things you have as well as how long it’s been since you’ve last cleaned.